polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 Only the **[value]** from above is mandatory.
 To delete a cookie on the client, set the expiration date to a value in the past.

+## Project website

+The source code for this repository can be found at [github.com/polterguy/magic.endpoint](https://github.com/polterguy/magic.endpoint), and you can provide feedback, provide bug reports, etc at the same place.

 ## Quality gates